nvpro-samples/gl_occlusion_culling/README.md

 ![cadscene results](https://github.com/nvpro-samples/gl_occlusion_culling/blob/master/doc/cadsceneresults.png)

-> Be aware that for MDI the use of ARB_indirect_parameters to pass the number of active draw commands is not advised, either don't or prefer the use of NV_command_list with GL_TERMINATE_SEQUENCE_COMMAND_NV.
-It is however still beneficial for performance to create a compact stream of draw indirect commands.
+> Be aware that for MDI the use of ARB_indirect_parameters to pass the number of active draw commands is not advised on pre-Turing generation hardware, either don't or prefer the use of NV_command_list with GL_TERMINATE_SEQUENCE_COMMAND_NV.
+It is however always beneficial for performance to create a compact stream of draw indirect commands.

 ### Sample Highlights